Porto is the second-largest city in Portugal, after Lisbon, and one of the major urban areas of the Iberian Peninsula.

-Livraria Lello, recognized as “one of the most beautiful bookshops in the world” by the Time and The Guardian magazines, and the travel guide Lonely Planet.
+Livraria Lello, recognized as “one of the most beautiful bookshops in the world” by The Times and Guardian and the travel guide Lonely Planet.

-Café Majestic, located in the Santa Catarina comercial área, is a Belle Epoque-era cafe with ornate interior featuring carved wood, mirrors and chandeliers.
+Café Majestic, located in the Santa Catarina comercial área, is a Belle Epoque-era cafe with ornate interiors

-Estação de são Bento, considered one of the most beautifull railway stations of the world;
+Estação de são Bento, considered one of the most beautiful railway stations of the world;

 Rua das Flores, was one of Porto’s most important streets, with a line of palatial manor houses for the city’s elite.